MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-list-of-deployment-operations.md

 :::image type="content" source="./media/feature-pack-add-build-release-definitions/azure-devops-create-operation.PNG" alt-text="Create BizTalk Server application as a deployment task for Azure DevOps in Visual Studio.":::

  Deploys a new application.
 If the application already exists, it uninstalls the current applications (full stop), and installs the new application.
+If continuous integration is enabled, it automatically redeploys the application when it is updated in the repository.

 ### Parameters